skekauoha/salty-cypress-testrail-reporter/README.md

 **runName**: _string_ (optional) name of the Testrail run.

 # Functionality Update 01/04/2019
+We were having issues where we wanted to run a test run once a day using multiple spec files.
+However, when `createTestRun: true`, the testrail reporter would create a testrun for each spec file which is not what we wanted.

+I included some logic for when `createTestRun: true` that checks the most recently created test run in Testrail with the current date you are running your test.

-When setting `createTestRun: true`, the testrail reporter will create a single testrun for the day and push all results to that newly created testrun.
-Before this update, the testrail reporter would create a testrun for each spec file that was run.
+The testrail reporter will create a single testrun for the day and push all results to that newly created testrun.

 ## TestRail Settings